Seagate/halon/rfc/004-configuration-api.md

 When the recovery co-ordinator attempts to restart a service with a new configuration, it should keep track of the number of `ServiceCouldNotStart` notifications it receives.
 After trying a fixed number of times (itself a parameter to the recovery supervisor) it should restart the process with the old configuration, remove the `Wants` relationship and notify the operator.
 This count does not need to be added to the replicated log and shared amongst the tracking station; it does not matter if a new RC is elected during this process, since this will simply result in trying a few more times.

-What may be more damaging is a 'slow death', where services start up correctly and report `ServiceConfigured` but are unable to operate correctly.
+What may be more damaging is a 'slow death', where services start up correctly and report `ServiceStarted` but are unable to operate correctly.
 In this case, restarting the cluster may result in the same situation being replicated as halon reconfigures itself.
 In this case, we propose the addition of an additional bootstrap configuration parameter to the recovery supervisor which causes it to discard any configuration found in the resource graph and revert to a default configuration.